Grasping the subtle needs of vegetation

 Humans have long relied on crops and vegetation for survival.
 In more recent human history, scientists have uncovered the larger role of vegetation in the health of the complete ecosystem of our planet.
 But understanding the complex needs of an ecosystem requires a lot of information.
 Farmers and scientists now rely on ground instruments and satellite data to determine what will keep an ecosystem or a cropland healthy.
 Different ecosystems require varying amounts of sunlight, water, and carbon dioxide.
 These requirements are characterized by exchanges, or fluxes, between the ecosystem and the atmosphere.
 If scientists can investigate the relationship between ecosystem health and the fluxes of carbon dioxide, water, and radiation, they can better understand global vegetation cycles and assess human impact in ecosystems around the world.

-Manually collecting flux data from each ecosystem is too time-consuming and expensive, so many scientists rely on FLUXNET data, available from the Oak Ridge National Laboratory Distributed Active Archive Center (ORNL DAAC).
+Manually collecting flux data from each ecosystem is too time-consuming and expensive, so many scientists rely on FLUXNET data, available from NASA"s Oak Ridge National Laboratory (ORNL) Distributed Active Archive Center (DAAC).
 FLUXNET, a global network of more than 400 micrometeorological tower sites, compiles data and information from ground-based flux towers stationed in a variety of ecosystems around the world.
 Each tower measures the fluxes of solar radiation (sunlight), water vapor, carbon dioxide, and other trace gases between the atmosphere and the ecosystem.
 The towers also measure additional ecosystem properties, such as precipitation, air and ground temperatures, vegetation biomass, soil respiration, and soil moisture, which are valuable for studying vegetation cycles.